Doerys/Portfolio/2_Skills/MySkills.md

 I have a good appreciation of Level Design and Level Art.
 Through school projects and game jams, I've been able to improve my level-building skills, and I now systematically apply an **iterative process** to make the flow and understanding of these levels as **instinctive and fun** as possible.

-To find out more, take a look at [this page summarizing my biggest Level Design projects](../3_Projects/Others/Level%20Design_Projects/LevelDesign_Projects.md).
+To find out more, take a look at [this page summarizing my biggest Level Design projects](https://github.com/Doerys/Portfolio_LevelDesign/blob/main/LevelDesign_Projects.md).

 ### Storytelling / Worldbuilding

 Before I became professionally interested in video games, my ambitions were focused on **writing and storytelling**.
 As a result, I have a keen interest in the narrative aspect of games (not just video games, but other media such as T-RPGs), particularly in **worldbuilding** and the feeling of **living a story** through an interactive medium.

-This is reflected in some of my projects, which you can discover on [this page where I show some details about Narrative Projects](../3_Projects/Others/Storytelling%20Worldbuilding_Projects/StorytellingWorldbuilding_Projects.md).
+This is reflected in some of my projects, which you can discover on [this page where I show some details about Narrative Projects](https://github.com/Doerys/Portfolio_Storytelling/blob/main/StorytellingWorldbuilding_Projects.md).

 ### Art & Video Softwares

 Even if my professional ambitions don't lie in visual creation, I have a **good knowledge of art and image culture** (I have a degree in cinema and audiovisual studies).
 I also have a good knowledge of **Graphic Design software tools** (Photoshop, Illustrator, Indesign) to produce visuals convincing enough to translate my ideas into a first draft, whether by **producing an illustration or factorized drawing**, by **retouching a picture** or by using **photobashing**.

-If you're interested, you can take a look at my [2D creations on this page](../3_Projects/Others/2D%20Art_Projects/2DArt_Projects.md).
+If you're interested, you can take a look at my [Art creations on this page](https://github.com/Doerys/Portfolio_Art/blob/main/Art_Projects.md).

 I've also mastered the basics of **Premiere Pro** for video editing, which I've used to make short films or 2D animation / stop motion, as well as a good understanding of **Audacity** for mixing and audio recording.